CleverRaven/Cataclysm-DDA/data/json/mapgen/lab/README.md

 In lab_floorplans_1side.json add a new mapgen json with om_terrain of lab_1side.

 Make the area facing north, keeping the 2 middle spaces of the northern border clear because that's where doors open out to.
-If you want to have a locked area, set the floor to 't_strconc_floor' and stairs won't appear there (this floor is ',' in the lab_palette).
+If you want to have a locked area, set the floor to 't_strconc_floor_roofed' and stairs won't appear there (this floor is ',' in the lab_palette).
 Use place_nested to place 'lab_1side_border_doors' at coords [0,0].
 Do not allow rotation.

 ## Quick Guide for new lab rooms: